microbiome/microbiome/README.md

  * [Issue Tracker](https://github.com/microbiome/microbiome/issues)
  * Subscribe to the [mailing list](https://groups.google.com/forum/#!forum/microbiome-devel) (microbiome-devel@googlegroups.com)

-The '''microbiome''' R package provides tools for the exploration and analysis of microbiome profiling data.
+The microbiome R package provides tools for the exploration and analysis of microbiome profiling data.
 The package is currently unstable and under development; feedback, suggestions and bug reports are welcome.